 VR1600, Work Experience Referral or the service authorization must indicate whether the Work Experience Training can be done as a combination of remote and in-person training for a customer or if the training should all be done in person.
 The counselor, customer, provider, and the employer are all be involved in the decision to allow remote Work Experience Training at a worksite.
 The business must agree to allow use of the technology, internet and/or devices to be used by the customer at the work experience site.
 The use of the technology, internet and/or devices should not exclude or stigmatize the customer.
 If the referral indicates remote Work Experience Training is to be provided when the customer is at the work experience site and the business does not allow for use of technology, internet and/or devices, the Work Experience trainer must notify the VR counselor to discuss the delivery of the training and receive a service authorization or an updated referral indicating how services can be delivered.

-Note: Before the VR counselor indicates on the VR1600 or service authorization how Work Experience Training will be conducted, the VR counselor will consult with their supervisor to determine the vocational needs of the customer related to providing the training remotely.

 Any remote Work Experience Training should be able to address the following when it is associated with a customer's Work Experience Training goal(s):

 meet the support and communication needs of the customer;